 - In another pot fry thinly sliced onions until golden.

 - Shred the meat in the food processor in batches.
 (Discard the bones, if used.)
-Add the shredded meat and yogurt in the haleem.
-Mix well and cook further on slow heat and keep stirring at interval to avoid sticking from bottom.
+Set aside.

 For Tempering

-- In a pan heat oil and fry garlic until lightly golden.
+- In the meat pot heat oil and fry garlic until lightly golden.
 Then all the ingredients of tempering and fry for one minute.
-Add tempering in the haleem pot and mix well.
-Haleem is ready.

 For Garnish